In 1996,

 linked only via our

 written words.
-It remains to this day one of the most fascinating
+It remains to this day one of the most

 processes I